mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-grasshopper.md

 The "Hello World!" script will check for a *TRUE* in `x` to display the Hello World message through the 'a' output.

-Double-click on the component to bring up the python editor:
+Double-click on the component to bring up the Python editor:

 ![{{ site.baseurl }}/images/ghpython-blankeditor.png]({{ site.baseurl }}/images/ghpython-blankeditor.png){: .img-center width="75%"}